Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 Some more reading for those who are keen to find the best pump size themselves.

-• Whirlpool: Very useful forum discussion
+- Whirlpool: Very useful forum discussion

 Single, Dual Or Variable Speed?

 This is a hot topic among pool owners and professionals alike.
-I’ll lay down the pros and cons, the two sides of the coin, the (other word for two sides of the coin?) but you will have to decide for yourself which pump to buy.
+I’ll lay down the pros and cons, the two sides of the coin, the (another word for two sides of the coin?) but you will have to decide for yourself which pump to buy.

-When it comes to swimming pools, variable speed pool pumps are considered to be the best since sliced bread.
-Finally, here comes a technology that is so cost effective that the energy cost of pool operations could potentially be reduced to 50-90%.
+When it comes to swimming pools, variable-speed pool pumps are considered to be the best since sliced bread.
+Finally, here comes a technology that is so cost-effective that the energy cost of pool operations could potentially be reduced to 50-90%.

 What is the main problem?

-For many years, many swimming pools have run on on single pool pumps.
+For many years, many swimming pools have run on single pool pumps.
 This single flow/speed pump has been the main reason for inflated power consumption. (why?
 Explanation here if you’re interested in the technology behind it)

 In came variable speed pumps – and the world of swimming pool ownership has never been the same again.
-These pumps can vary the flow up to ___ making the pump more energy efficient than a single pool pump – so efficient in fact that pool owners are expected to save hundreds, if not thousands of dollars per year.
+These pumps can vary the flow up to ___ making the pump more energy efficient than a single pool pump – so efficient in fact that pool owners are expected to save hundreds if not thousands of dollars per year.

 Great news, right?

 Well, there’s only one problem.
-These variable speed pumps are expensive and buying one, despite the possibility of saving money in the long run is a big decision to make.
+These variable-speed pumps are expensive and buying one, despite the possibility of saving money in the long run is a big decision to make.

-So then comes the Dual Speed pumps –— The budget conscious answer to reducing the energy cost of running a pool.
+So then comes the Dual Speed pumps –— The budget-conscious answer to reducing the energy cost of running a pool.

 And this is where the decision of buying swimming pool pumps becomes a big dilemma.